jumpinjackie/mapguide-react-layout/docs_dev/content/KNOWN_ISSUES.md

    * `CoordinateTracker`
  * The measure tool will measure in cartesian distances for such maps instead of great circle distances
  * The view size widget will display the cartesian dimensions of the current map view in the units inferred from the arbitrary coordinate system.
+ * Maps with arbitrary coordinate systems *cannot* currently be used in stateless mode

 ## Components